AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 Formal analysis for proof can be achieved through the SPARK subset of the Ada language combined with the :program:`gnatprove` verification tool.
 SPARK is a subset encompassing most of the Ada language, except for features that preclude proof.
-As a disclaimer, this booklet is not aimed at providing a full introduction to proof and the SPARK language, but rather to present in a few examples what it is about and what it can do for us.
+As a disclaimer, this course is not aimed at providing a full introduction to proof and the SPARK language, but rather to present in a few examples what it is about and what it can do for us.